jotavare/hackacity-2023/README.md

 - Your team must deliver the presentation and the produced code by 18:00.
 - Presentations should be in .pptx or PDF format.
 - Produced code/jupyter notebooks should be sent in a .ZIP folder.
-- Deliverables will be uploaded to a One Drive.
-The link will be provided once the event starts.
-- Make sure your team send the deliverables on time.
-Any delay could result in disqualification.
 ```

 > [!NOTE]